• About

 spreading ganache

 So the next time you have a special occasion and 4 hours to spare, why not try making this amazing dessert?
-It’s so worth it and remember, after you serve this, you get to relish in all the adoring compliments while enjoy this decadent treat.
+It’s so worth it and remember, after you serve this, you get to relish in all the adoring compliments while enjoying this decadent treat.

 triple chocolate torte close upslice of torte